strideUX/strideos/docs/prosemirror-sync-resolution.md

     - If manual-save fallback is present and there’s no sync content yet, parse it and `replaceBlocks` similarly.
   - Keep presence/comments in refs; remote-cursor plugin reads from the ref and does not force editor re-creation.
 - Acceptance: editor never re-creates after mount for the same `docId`; steps flow on every doc change in dev and prod; refresh preserves behavior.
+ - Handle docId changes explicitly: before creating a new editor for a different `docId`, call `editorRef.current?.prosemirrorEditor?.destroy?.()` (or equivalent) and clear listeners/heartbeats; then set `editorRef.current = null` and create the new instance.
+ - Content precedence and race guards: prefer sync snapshot over manual-save if both are available; maintain `appliedSourceRef` and a version/timestamp (e.g., `appliedVersionRef`) to avoid overwriting newer content with older.
+If two sources arrive close together, queue to a microtask and apply only the winner based on precedence and recency.
+ - Hydration-safe initial apply: during the first content import, set a transient `hydratingRef` to skip triggering step submissions until the initial replace completes; clear immediately after.
+ - onEditorReady continuity: ensure the callback fires exactly once per editor creation using a ref-based change detector, not on unrelated state changes.

 Phase 3 — Dev ergonomics toggle
 - Add a per-route Strict-mode-off wrapper for the editor (optional).
 Provide an npm script for webpack dev without Turbopack.